LiuxhRobotAI/LiuxhRobotAI.github.io/README.md

 My home page can be found [here](https://l53317.github.io/).
+Homepage can be modified under `_pages/about.md`.
+Guide can be found under `_pages/markdown.md`.
+Guide Blogs are stored under `_posts/`, and the other sections can be found in similar folders.

 A Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.